-How to Find Campsites & Campgrounds
+How to Find & Book Campsites Like a Pro

 As a research junkie myself, I find the process of looking for places to stay therapeutic, but I know not everyone can relate, so allow me to help!
 Whether you're looking for a secluded wilderness experience or a family-friendly campground with amenities, this process of finding the right campsite can sometimes be overwhelming.

 - Open Google Maps and set your start and end locations

-- ⭐️ Best for booking campgrounds
+- ⭐️ Best overall option for booking campgrounds

-- Can filter by type of sites (RV, tent, lodging, & glamping), park features, etc
+- Can filter by type of sites (RV, tent, lodging, & glamping), park features, etc.

 - ⭐️ Best for booking dry-camping sites